When can you retire if you were born in 1968?

 Payment frequency will be determined by your superannuation provider.

-The tax on investment earnings within a TTR Pension is a maximum of 15%.
+The tax on super investment earnings within a TTR Pension is a maximum of 15%

 A lump sum super withdrawal is simply a withdrawal of any amount from your accumulation account.

-If you decide to start an account based pension, you can receive as much or as little income as you like, subject to the minimum pension factor, which is based on your age.
+If you decide to start an account based pension, you can receive as much or as little income as you like, subject to the minimum super withdrawal, which is based on your age.